rekhaDevs/samagragovernance.in/src/pages/team/index.md

       also completed a course on 'Re-thinking the Obvious: Rhetoric of Development' at Miranda House in collaboration with The George Washington University.
-An opportunity to create positive impact in the lives of people and an interest in public policy brings Pragya to Samagra.
-Pragya is the Program Coordinator of the Anamaya team and manages its daily operations.
+An opportunity to create positive impact in the lives of people and an interest in public policy brought her to Samagra.
+Pragya is the Program Coordinator of the Mission Prerna team in Uttar Pradesh and manages its daily operations.
     image: /img/pragya.jpg
     linkedInProfile: 'https://www.linkedin.com/in/pragya-mathur-678779126'
     name: Pragya Mathur
-    project: Anamaya
+    project: Mission Prerna
   - bio: >-
       Prasanna holds a Bachelor's degree in Statistics from St. Joseph's College, Trichy and a Master's in Computer Applications from Adaikalamatha